-User fees for NLS and NASDAQ Basic are in NASDAQ Rules 7039 and 7047.
-User fees for BX Last Sale are in BX Rule 7039 (currently there is no fee liability), and for PSX Last Sale are in NASDAQ OMX PSX Fees Chapter VIII (currently there is no fee liability).
-As currently described in NASDAQ Rule 7047, NASDAQ Basic provides two sets of data elements: (1) the best bid and
+&lt;sup>14 User fees for NLS and NASDAQ Basic are in NASDAQ Rules 7039 and 7047.
+User fees for BX Last Sale are in BX Rule 7039 (currently there is no fee

-Accordingly, proposed BX Rule 7039 states the following at sections (b)(1) through (b)(3):
+Accordingly, proposed PSX Chapter VIII states the following at sections (b)(1) through (b)(3):

-- (1) Firms that receive NLS Plus shall pay the annual administration fees for NLS, BX Last Sale, and PSX Last Sale, and a data consolidation fee of \$350 per month. - (2) Firms that receive NLS Plus would either be liable for NLS fees or NASDAQ Basic fees. - (3) In the event that NASDAQ OMX BX and/or NASDAQ OMX PHLX adopt user fees for BX Last Sale and/or PSX Last Sale, firms that receive NLS Plus would also be liable for such fees.15
+(1) Firms that receive NLS Plus shall pay the annual administration fees for NLS, BX Last Sale, and PSX Last Sale, and a data consolidation fee of \$350 per month.
+(2) Firms that receive NLS Plus would either be liable for NLS fees or NASDAQ Basic fees.

+(3) In the event that NASDAQ OMX BX and/or NASDAQ OMX PHLX adopt user fees for BX Last Sale and/or PSX Last Sale, firms that receive NLS Plus would also be liable for such fees.

 The Exchange notes that the proposed fee structure is designed to ensure that vendors could compete with the Exchange by creating a product similar to NLS Plus.
-16 offer on the NASDAQ Stock Market for each U.S. equity security; and (2) the last sale information currently provided by NLS.

 The proposed fee structure reflects the current annual administrative cost as well as the incremental cost of the aggregation and consolidation function (generally known as the "consolidation function") for NLS Plus, and would not be lower than the cost to a vendor creating a competing product, including the cost of receiving the underlying data feeds.

-The proposed fee structure for NLS Plus would enable a vendor to receive the underlying data feeds and offer a similar product on a competitive basis and with no greater cost than the Exchange.
-17
+The proposed fee structure for NLS Plus would enable a vendor to receive the underlying liability), and for PSX Last Sale are in PSX Chapter VIII (currently there is no fee liability).
+As currently described in NASDAQ Rule 7047, NASDAQ Basic provides two sets of data elements: (1) the best bid and offer on the NASDAQ Stock Market for each U.S. equity security; and (2) the last sale information currently provided by NLS.

-BX Last Sale and PSX Last Sale currently are not fee liable, as noted in BX Rule 7039 and NASDAQ OMX PSX Fees Chapter VIII, respectively.

-For discussion in addition to this proposal, see NLS Plus Approval Order.
+- BX Last Sale and PSX Last Sale currently are not fee liable, as noted in BX Rule 7039 and PSX Chapter VIII, respectively. - For discussion in addition to this proposal, see NLS Plus Approval Order.